bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 * Seeding Databases
 * Creating models in Sequelize and syncing them to a MySQL database
 * Building API endpoints and returning JSON data to the client
-* Testing GET, POST, PUT, and DELETE routes using Insomnia Core
+* Testing GET, POST, PUT, and DELETE routes using Insomnia
 * Implementing logic in route handlers to execute CRUD operations

 ## Heads-Up